 In the city of San Luis Obispo, when a boating accident occurs and the owner has demonstrated a failure to have sufficient safety equipment aboard the boat, that owner can be held legally liable for any injuries or property damage that occurs as a result of the accident.

-The type and number of pieces of safety equipment aboard a boat is dictated by law in California.
+The type and number of pieces of safety equipment aboard a boat are dictated by law in California.
 The type of safety equipment that must be on a boat depends on the type and size of the vessel.
 Here is a brief outline of what must be present.

 Sailboat or Manually Propelled Vessel

-The minimum safety requirements for these types of boats are life jackets, navigation lights and sound signaling devices.
-Life jackets must be Coast-Guard approved and available for each person aboard the boat.
+The minimum safety requirements for these types of boats are life jackets, navigation lights, and sound-signaling devices.
+Life jackets must be Coast Guard approved and available for each person aboard the boat.
 Navigation lights must be displayed between sunset and sunrise.
 A whistle or a bell or some other means of sound must be present.
 Additionally, there must be visual distress signals aboard a boat that is operating on coastal waters.

 Motorboats Less Than 16 Feet

-In addition to the safety equipment that has been stated for use aboard a sailboat, a motorboat less than 16 feet in length must have a fire extinguisher, a backfire flame arrestor and a muffling system.
+In addition to the safety equipment that has been stated for use aboard a sailboat, a motorboat less than 16 feet in length must have a fire extinguisher, a backfire flame arrestor, and a muffling system.
 A motorboat must also have a ventilation system.
 Motorboats longer than 16 feet must also have these things, but the requirements for their size are different.

 If you operate a boat, is is in your best interest to understand what type of safety equipment is required to be present aboard your vessel.
-If you fail to have these things, you will be in violation of maritime laws, and may be held at least partially liable for a boating accident.
+If you fail to have these things, you will be in violation of maritime laws and may be held at least partially liable for a boating accident.